copdips/copdips.github.io/_posts/2020/2020-04-13-making-isort-compatible-with-black.md

 ---

 {% include toc title="Table of content" %}

+Update 2020-12-06, thanks to [Christian Jauvin's comment](https://www.copdips.com/2020/04/making-isort-compatible-with-black.html#comment-5178374085), since isort v5, it has introduced `--profile=black` option, so the life is much easier now:)
+{: .notice--info}

 > Both [isort](https://github.com/timothycrosley/isort) and [black](https://github.com/psf/black) are a must have in my python life, but with their default settings, I will get different imports formats.